prksunlocked/Basics_algo/README.md

 # Basics_algo
-The basic Algos in the world of computing
+The basic Algos in the world of computing.
+Contains the basic algos related to various algorithmic constructs.